fabiocaccamo/django-email-validators/README.md

 # django-validate-email-strict

-No more invalid or disposable emails in your database.
+✉️ ✅ no more invalid or disposable emails in your database.